mohammadmgh78/CSCE-642-Project/README.md

 - The **`Fit Arrival.ipynb`** notebook includes the full analysis pipeline for processing arrival data, generating histograms, and fitting appropriate input models.
 - All datasets and notebooks are organized to allow reproducible analysis even without access to the proprietary simulation engine.

----

-If you'd like, I can also add:
-- a directory structure tree
-- instructions for running the RL model
-- references to figures in your paper
-- environment and dependency setup (e.g., `requirements.txt`)